-By timothy from Slashdot's otherwise-we-will-torture-you department
+By Unknown Lamer from Slashdot's smells-like-2001 department

-By timothy from Slashdot's improved-throughput-explains-all department
+By Unknown Lamer from Slashdot's catching-up-with-the-lisp-machine department

 StormDriver writes "Firefox 15 has hit the Mozilla pre-beta Aurora channel, and it features a redesigned, built-in debugger."

 in SpiderMonkey, supposedly code should run just as fast with debugging enabled as without (ever try loading Slashdot with firebug accidentally enabled?).
 There are also new tools for testing mobile layouts from the comfort of your workstation, and the debugger can attach to remote processes